kmwtechnology/lucille/lucille-plugins/lucille-ocr/README.md

 ## Usage
 There are 3 ways in which the stage can be used all of which can be used simultaneously as defined in the config:
 1. Full extraction
-2. Static form extraction (pdf only)
+2. Static form extraction
-3. Dynamic form extraction (pdf only)
+3. Dynamic form extraction

 ### Full Extraction
 To enable full extraction add a `extract_all_dest` property to the config.
 For non-pdf files (determined by the file extension) the stage will extract all text present to this field.